zhullyb/dingtalk-for-fedora/README.md

 mock --rebuild dingtalk-bin*.src.rpm
 ```

+## Usage
+This part documents common problems encountered while using this package.

+### Elevator.sh is not working?
+DO NOT use the `Elevator.sh` provided by the package, which is deprecated.
+Rather, use the `/usr/bin/dingtalk` executable created by the
+package or the desktop file it created.

+### Cannot Download files?
+This is reported by KDE users at the moment.
+If you cannot download any files, please untick the "Use System File Manager Dialog" in your
+preferences.
+(Avator -> Settings -> Downloads)

-## Q&A
+## FAQ

-Q: Why no release was created ?
+Q: Why no release was created?

 A: I don't have the right to redistribute the software, so I shouldn't create a release on some extent.

-Q: I saw that the file name downloaded from github action is labeled with "fc35", can I install the package to fedora 34 or some other version ?
+Q: I saw that the file downloaded from GitHub Actions is labeled with "fc35", can I install the package to fedora 34 or some other version ?

-A: You can install it to other fedora version, but I can't guarantee whether the software can be runned corrently, so you make the decision.
+A: Installation and running on other Fedora versions have not been tested but it should work (no guarantees).
+Use at your own expense.